 Machine learning algorithms can find predictive signals that researchers fail to notice; yet they are notoriously hard-to-interpret.
 How can we extract theoretical insights from these black boxes?
 History provides a clue.
-Facing a similar problem - how to extract theoretical insights from their intuitions - researchers often turned to "anomalies:" carefully constructed examples that highlight flaws in an existing theory and spur the development of new ones.
+Facing a similar problem - how to extract theoretical insights from their intuitions - researchers often turned to "anomalies:" constructed examples that highlight flaws in an existing theory and spur the development of new ones.
 Canonical examples include the Allais paradox and the Kahneman-Tversky choice experiments for expected utility theory.
-We suggest anomalies can similarly be used to extract theoretical insights from black-box predictive algorithms.
+We suggest anomalies can extract theoretical insights from black box predictive algorithms.
 We develop procedures to automatically generate anomalies for an existing theory when given a predictive algorithm.
-We cast anomaly generation as an adversarial game between a theory and a falsifier; as such, our procedures produce adversarial examples on which the black-box algorithm predicts we would likely observe violations of our existing theory if we were to collect data As an illustration, we generate anomalies for expected utility theory using simulated lottery choice data consistent with cumulative prospect theory.
-Our procedures recover known anomalies and discover new ones implied by the probability weighting function.
-In incentivized experiments, subjects violate expected utility theory on our algorithmically generated anomalies at similar rates to the Allais paradox and Common ratio effect.
+We cast anomaly generation as an adversarial game between a theory and a falsifier, the solutions to which are anomalies: instances where the black box algorithm predicts - were we to collect data - we would likely observe violations of the theory.
+As an illustration, we generate anomalies for expected utility theory using a large, publicly available dataset on real lottery choices.
+Based on an estimated neural network that predicts lottery choices, our procedures recover known anomalies and discover new ones for expected utility theory.
+In incentivized experiments, subjects violate expected utility theory on these algorithmically generated anomalies; moreover, the violation rates are similar to observed rates for the Allais paradox and Common ratio effect.

 ^{}We thank Peter G. Chang for exceptional research assistance.
-We also thank audiences at Harvard, Georgetown, Stanford, UCLA, UCL, Bristol, Warwick, Yale, and the NBER Summer Institute Digital Economics and AI session, Nikhil Agarwal, Rohan Alur, Raf Batista, Alex Imas, Roshni Sahoo, Suproteem Sarkar, Josh Schwartzstein, Cassidy Shubatt, Richard Thaler, Keyon Vafa, and especially our discussant Colin F. Camerer for helpful comments.
+We also thank audiences at Bristol, Georgetown, Harvard, MIT, Stanford, UCLA, UCL, Warwick, Yale, and the NBER Summer Institute Digital Economics and AI session, Nikhil Agarwal, Rohan Alur, Nicolas Barberis, Raf Batista, Alex Imas, Roshni Sahoo, Suproteem Sarkar, Josh Schwartzstein, Andrei Shleifer, Janani Sekar, Cassidy Shubatt, Richard Thaler, Keyon Vafa, and especially our discussant Colin F. Camerer for helpful comments.
 We are grateful to the Center for Applied Artificial Intelligence at the Booth School of Business for generous funding.
 All errors are our own.